openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkinterop/cj-apis-ark_interop.md

 > **Note:**
 >
-> If the type of JSValue is not an object, a JSTypeMisMatch exception will be thrown.
+> If the type of JSValue is not an object, a BusinessException will be thrown.
 For example, during Cangjie-ArkTS interoperability, ArkTS types are uniformly converted to JSValue and then converted to Cangjie types via asObject.
 If the type returned from the ArkTS side does not match the actual type, an exception will be thrown.

 ### func asPromise()